MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab04_Incident_Types.md

 ## Exercise 2 – Test the Incident Type

-In this exercise you will create a work order by using the incident type.
+Now that you Incident Type is created, In this exercise you will create a work order by using the incident type.

 ### Task 1 - Create Customer